 The day celebrates the efforts of those who ensure consumable supply of this vital product from farms to grocery stores.
 We tell you about 5 successful entrepreneurs who are changing milk drinking in India.

-RS Modi – Managing Director, Gujarat Co-operative Milk Marketing Federation (Amul)
+RS Sodhi – Managing Director, Gujarat Co-operative Milk Marketing Federation (Amul)

 Amul, the company that was formed in 1946 by Dr Kurien himself is a brand managed by a cooperative body, the Gujarat Co-operative Milk Marketing Federation Ltd (GCMMF), which today is jointly owned by 3.6 million milk producers in Gujarat.